How are rivers nominated and designated to the CHRS?

 If an organization or individual wishes to begin the nomination process for a river they feel should be a part of the system, a step-by-step guide to the nomination and designation process is provided below.
 Members of the CHRS Team are available to provide support and guidance every step of the way.

 Inquiry: Contact your provincial or territorial Canadian Heritage Rivers Board member or member of the Technical Planning Committee (TPC).
-This first step may involve a discussion of whether your river’s natural or cultural values make it a viable candidate for the CHRS.
+This first step may involve a discussion of whether your river’s natural or cultural values make it a viable candidate for the CHRS, and whether your jurisdiction is supportive of moving your river forward in the CHRS process.

 Pre-screening: Your Board or TPC member will provide you with resources to help you understand CHRS policies and procedures and assess your river’s natural and historic values.
 The Technical Planning Committee member will advise you whether or not a pre-screening report should be prepared to review your river’s candidacy before time and effort is put into preparing a nomination.